Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/05-upgrading-to-v1.10.md

 #### Duplicate keys in the same yaml file

-If two identical keys exist in the same YAML file, you will get a warning, and in a future version, dbt will stop supporting duplicate keys with silent overwrite.
-Previously, if identical keys existed in the same YAML file, dbt would use the last configuration listed in the file.
+If two identical keys exist in the same YAML file, you will get a warning, and in a future version, dbt will stop supporting duplicate keys.
+Previously, if identical keys existed in the same YAML file, dbt silently overwrite, using the last configuration listed in the file.

 <File name='profiles.yml'>